Unlike most other cities in the region, however, Budapest doesn't need the comparison.

 Taxis are easy to spot in their bright new yellow livery.
 Take the subway and you'll be traveling on the world's second oldest underground railway and, on Line 1, a World Heritage Site.

 Taking 17 years to build and completed in 1902, this neo-Gothic structure was partly inspired by the UK's Palace of Westminster.

 British politician-turned-broadcaster Michael Portillo memorably described it as "one of the most beautiful legislatures in the world, a cathedral of democracy."

-Kossuth Lajos Square in front of the building is being renovated, so the best views are currently from the river (Parliament is right on the Pest embankment) or the opposite Buda banks.
+The best views are from Kossuth Lajos Square (in front of the building), from the river (Parliament is right on the Pest embankment) or from the opposite Buda banks.

 St. Stephen's Basilica

 Taking even longer -- 50 years -- than Parliament to complete, the biggest church in Budapest finally opened in 1906.